crocokyle/discord-gcp-bot/README.md

 ## Google Cloud Functions
 1. Go to the [Google Cloud Functions console](https://console.cloud.google.com/functions).
 Make sure the API is enabled, then click the `Create Function` button.
+2. Use a 2nd gen function
-2. Fill out the first page
+3. Fill out the first page

   | Field                       | Value                                                                                                         |
   |-----------------------------|---------------------------------------------------------------------------------------------------------------|